PPPSONAL/php_emp_assignment/readmePHP.md

 	Like abstract classes, Interfaces cannot be instantiated, they can only be implemented by classes or extended by other interfaces.
 	Interface is a common way to achieve full abstraction

+	Abstract class / Interface
+	1)Interfaces cannot have properties, while abstract classes can 2)All interface methods must be public, while abstract class methods is public or protected 3)All methods in an interface are abstract where aleast one method needs to abstract in abstract class 4)Abstract class can extend another class and implement multiple interfaces.Interface can't provide the implementation of abstract class.

 	Traits
 	Laravel traits are a group of functions that you include within another class.
 	A trait is like an abstract class.
 You cannot instantiate directly, but its methods can be used in concreate class.